18 Ways to Support Your English Learners

 A MiddleWeb Blog

-2018-2019 is going to be a year where your English Learners thrive!
+This is going to be the school year your English Learners thrive!
 Your ELs need some extra scaffolds and supports to level the playing field.
 They are learning a new language while navigating content at the same time.

 Here are 18 ways that you can help support them in their journey.
 Not every EL will need all of these scaffolds.
 Some will need more than others.
 And once they no longer need the scaffold, remember to release it and let them soar!

 Visual supports can be sketches that you create yourself on the fly, or they can be google images that you pull up on a device when you realize that a student needs to see what you are discussing.
 Visuals also include real objects (realia) that you or students bring in to support vocabulary and concept development.

 Some students, such as those at earlier language proficiency, will need adapted texts.
 These are texts that differ slightly from the text the native English speakers may be reading.
 The adapted text is less strenuous on students who are learning English yet provides them with the same content.
 You can find great, FREE adapted texts from websites like NEWSELA.com.

 Check out this blog by Larry Ferlazzo where he shares many different places to find adapted texts.
 What I love about adapted texts is that they look very similar to the regular text so students can’t see that anyone is getting a different form.
 ELs don’t feel singled out.